sahmadmustafa/TouchCalibration/README.md

 [![License](https://img.shields.io/cocoapods/l/BadgeSwift.svg?style=flat)](/LICENSE)
 [![Platform](https://img.shields.io/cocoapods/p/BadgeSwift.svg?style=flat)](http://cocoadocs.org/docsets/BadgeSwift)

+# Swift Ios Native Apple Complete Project

+Its a amazing Touch Calibration App.Its a complete design ready to use in any app.Its a perfect solution who really want to learn Swift ios UIKit basics.Complete ios ready made project.
+Swift ios project is free source code.

+Just download this repo and enjoy!
+You canuse the source code in your app.
+# Introduction
 Apple introduced a screen technology called 3D Touch in September 2015, offering different interactive levels to standard glass screens.

 The technology recognises force as well as gestures, in order to offer more accurate haptic feedback, which in turn results in apps being more accessible thanks to variations in pressure offering previews, quick swiping and more.